risk-first/website/menagerie/Coordination-Risk.md

 ![Sharing Resources.
 5 units are available, and the X axis shows A's consumption of the resource.
 B gets whatever remains.
 Total benefit is maximised somewhere in the middle](images/numbers/sharing.png)

-One argument could come from [Diminishing Returns](https://en.wikipedia.org/wiki/Diminishing_returns), which says that the earlier units of a resource (say, chocolate bars) give you more benefit than later ones.
+One argument for coordination could come from [Diminishing Returns](https://en.wikipedia.org/wiki/Diminishing_returns), which says that the earlier units of a resource (say, chocolate bars) give you more benefit than later ones.

 We can see this in the chart above.
 Let's say A and B compete over a resource, of which there are 5 units available.
 For every extra A takes, B loses one.
 The X axis shows A's consumption of the resource, so the biggest benefit to A is in the consumption of the first unit.